tech-srl/code2seq/README.md

 #### config.EMBEDDINGS_SIZE = 128
 Embedding size for subtokens, AST nodes and target symbols.
 #### config.RNN_SIZE = 128 * 2
-The total size of the two LSTMs that are used to embed the paths, or the single LSTM if `config.BIRNN` is `False`.
+The total size of the two LSTMs that are used to embed the paths if `config.BIRNN` is `True`, or the single LSTM if `config.BIRNN` is `False`.
 #### config.DECODER_SIZE = 320
 Size of each LSTM layer in the decoder.
 #### config.NUM_DECODER_LAYERS = 1